longyuxi/dew-lover/README.md

 - 10,000 bp's downstream *escargot*

 # TODO list
-- [ ] Joey running a similar thing.
-Check his documents out.
-Janice is going to send them.
 - [ ] Program that highlights odd columns
 - [ ] BLAST escargot sequence in PAS-Gal4 and see if it connects to the gal4.
 Verify the the PAS-Gal4 sequence the same way as LE-Gal4.
-- [ ] Finding the quality of assembly in Wengan?

 # DONE list
 - (10/21/2020) Installed Docker Engine following [this link](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository).
 Added `rapiduser` to usergroup `docker`.
 Installed [GATK's Docker image](https://hub.docker.com/r/broadinstitute/gatk/).